Why Agile is a Good Alternative to Traditional Project Management

 In my years of experience as a consultant and speaker, I always find that the most successful projects are the ones that are managed responsively and dynamically.
 Agile methodology is a very exciting and effective paradigm for software development projects and designing systems that can handle unpredictability or unknowns.

 But what is Agile?
 You hear this word thrown around a lot during talks like this, but I admit that I find it hard to see put into practice—at least properly.
-Essentially, Agile is a group of software development methods which constantly evolves requirements and solutions.
+Essentially, Agile is a framework that allows software development with constant evolution of requirements and solutions.
 But is that it?
 Does Agile methodology just mean something different than how things are usually done?

 If you want to introduce Agile methodology into your team or company, the best way to do it is through Scrum.
 It’s actually a very popular management method but is not applied very well.
 You see a lot of companies, managers and teams saying they are ‘implementing Scrum’ without even introducing the paradigm shift to Agile methodology.
 But in the end, they aren’t even doing Scrum at all.